sanya6456/sanya6456/README.md

 ### Hello, I am Sándor Benkei 👋

-- 🔭 I’m currently working on my portfolio website.
+- 🔭 I’m currently working on an Ecommerce website.
-- 🌱 I’m currently learning Vue.js.
+- 🌱 I’m currently learning Vue.js 3.
 - 👯 I’m looking to collaborate on any projects.
-- 💬 Ask me about HTML5, SASS, Bootstrap, JavaScript, etc ..
+- 💬 Ask me about Tailwind, JavaScript, Vue.js 3, etc ..
 - 📫 How to reach me: https://sandorbenkei.hu